 “A big assumption is that caregiving is a natural and expected part of family responsibilities,” she explains.
 “Some people in a family who should help, won’t.
 Caregiving is not easy, and not everyone has the capacity or desire to take on the role of caregiver.
 Typically, the role falls to one member in a family, often a woman, but it’s best to share the responsibilities of medical appointments, communication with doctors, overseeing finances and managing daily activities.”

 Caregiving, while a necessary and daily part of millions of Americans’ lives, is often time consuming and may negatively affect the caregiver’s sense of control of his or her own life.
-In a report published in Outcomes and Insights in Health Management, unpaid caregivers report a 27.2 percent reduction in productivity in their daily lives, an effect that is felt three times more often in their personal lives than in their professional lives.
+As reported by Family Caregiver Alliance, unpaid caregivers report a 27.2 percent reduction in productivity in their daily lives, an effect that is felt three times more often in their personal lives than in their professional lives.

 “Caregivers often put their loved one first and neglect their physical, mental and emotional well-being,” MacDonell says.
 “By not taking care of themselves, they put their own health at risk.
 Respite care is a temporary and often much-needed rest from the demands of caregiving.